scottwis/eddie/doc/intro.md

 **Pattern Matching**

-Pattern matching in Eddie looks similar to the C switch statemnt except that that cases specify patterns instead of values.
+Pattern matching in Eddie looks similar to the C switch statement except that that cases specify patterns instead of values.

     switch(expr) {